-I love Anthony Trollope’s novels.
-I am reading Orley Farm and find that one of his topics is male infidelity, or at least the pursuit of what he calls “strange goddesses.”
-He explains the situation from the point of view of each of the characters, which is interesting in itself: a middle-aged Victorian man putting himself in the mind of a long-suffering wife.
-But what I really appreciate is the way he conveys some of this in homely examples.
+I am reading Orley Farm, one of Anthony Trollope’s less well-known novels.
+One of his topics is male infidelity, or at least the pursuit of what he calls “strange goddesses.”
+He explains the situation from the point of view of each of the characters, which is interesting in itself: a middle-aged Victorian writer imagining the experience of a long-suffering wife.
+What I really appreciate is the way he conveys some of this in homely examples.
 Here’s one:

 In the course of the evening the footman in livery brought in tea, handing it round on a big silver salver, which also added to Mrs. Furnival’s unhappiness.
 She would have liked to sit behind her tea-tray as she used to do in the good old hard-working days, with a small pile of buttered toast on the slop-bowl, kept warm by hot water below.
 In those dear old hard-working days, buttered toast had been a much-loved delicacy with Furnival; and she, kind woman, had never begrudged her eyes, as she sat making it for him over the parlour fire.
 Nor would she have begrudged them now, neither her eyes nor the work of her hands, nor all the thoughts of her heart, if he would have consented to accept of her handiwork; but in t hese days Mr. Furnival had learned a relish for other delicacies.